GETTING STARTED

 Shielded Metal Arc Welding (S.M.A.W) Stick Welding on Carbon Steel Plate E7018-1

 Also called “stick” welding, this process is the first module taught.
 It is 120 hours of practical plate training and covers all 4 positions.
-Upon successful completion of training the applicant will test for C.W.B. certification in 4 positions: flat, horizontal, vertical-up and overhead.
+Upon successful completion of training the student will test for C.W.B. certification in 4 positions: flat, horizontal, vertical-up and overhead.

 Flux Core/Metal Core Arc Welding (F.C.A.W./M.C.A.W.)
 Welding on Carbon Steel Plate